How to Stay Hydrated? – Overview

 We should drink more when we have a fever because feverish conditions cause dehydration of the body.

 How do we know we are dehydrated?

 By the time you feel thirsty, it’s usually too late.
-That is, not so late that we suffer health consequences, but late enough to expose our body to dehydration, because thirst is already a sign of mild dehydration.
+That is, not so late that we suffer health consequences, but late enough to expose our body to dehydration because thirst is already a sign of mild dehydration.

-A few tips on how to stay hydrated to finish up:
+Here are a few tips on how to stay hydrated to finish up:

 - Regularity is the key.
 Put a glass of water by your desk and keep refilling it.
 If you don’t sit down in a day and are still on the way, take a bottle with you and aim to drink at least 5 of them a day.

 - Caffeinated drinks often cause dehydration.
 But if we drink 1-2 cups of coffee or black tea a day, we don’t have to worry.

 - Various fruit juices seem healthy at first glance – they are made from fruit after all.
 However, they contain a lot of natural sugars and are sometimes supplemented with artificial sweeteners or aromas.
 If you want to treat yourself to juice once in a while, carefully monitor the ingredients and choose freshly squeezed juices or combine fruits and vegetables.
 You should significantly reduce lemonades full of artificial sweeteners.